 Who We Are

 In April 2000, the University of North Carolina Health Care System acquired Rex Healthcare, the system in Wake County that included Rex Hospital.
 Funds from that transaction were designated to advance the health and well-being of the residents of the area to further the original vision of John Rex.
-As a result, the John Rex Endowment was established as a private, grantmaking foundation, which is independent of the Rex Healthcare Foundation that is operated by the UNC Health Care System.
+As a result, the John Rex Endowment was established as a private, grantmaking foundation.

 After more than 20 years of advancing positive change for children, ongoing strategic racial equity work, and a deeper understanding of ways in which systemic racism impacts all children and families, the John Rex Endowment’s refreshed mission statement brings clarity to its identity, work, and aspirations:

 The John Rex Endowment's mission is to strengthen organizations that center racial equity and justice to improve the social emotional health of children living in Wake County.